cpapescrim1106/blueprintproject/convex-dashboard/README.md

 On the first handshake RingCentral sends a `Validation-Token` header; our route now echoes that header back, so the subscription should activate automatically.
 Once configured, inbound SMS records are written to Prisma via the API route, and threads in `/messaging` update as replies arrive.

-### DNS + TLS for blueprintproject.scrimvivbes.xyz
+### DNS + TLS for blueprintproject.scrimvibes.xyz

-1. Add a CNAME (or ALIAS/ANAME if your provider requires it) for `blueprintproject.scrimvivbes.xyz` that points at the host serving this Next.js app (Vercel, Cloudflare Pages, custom Nginx, etc.).
+1. Add a CNAME (or ALIAS/ANAME if your provider requires it) for `blueprintproject.scrimvibes.xyz` that points at the host serving this Next.js app (Vercel, Cloudflare Pages, custom Nginx, etc.).
 2. Ensure the hosting provider issues an HTTPS certificate for the new subdomain; most managed platforms do this automatically once the DNS record resolves.
-3. Redeploy the dashboard so the public URL matches the new hostname and verify that `https://blueprintproject.scrimvivbes.xyz` loads without certificate warnings.
+3. Redeploy the dashboard so the public URL matches the new hostname and verify that `https://blueprintproject.scrimvibes.xyz` loads without certificate warnings.